 As you begin and improve your investing approach, you’ll see your portfolio grow faster.
 And to see its potential growth each year, you can check out our free investment calculator.
 Even as an experienced investor, I use it often when planning for the future.

 If you’ve found this research on high-dividend ETFs useful, feel free to share it with friends and family.
-And to learn more about high-yield dividend stocks, we suggest signing up for our free e-letter below.
+And to learn more about high-yield dividend stocks, we suggest signing up for our Wealthy Retirement e-letter.
 It’s packed with investing tips and tricks from market experts with a special emphasis on companies with a secure dividend.